kuror0lucifer/codewarsTasks/README.md

 # codewarsTasks
-Solving various tasks from codewars.com in javascript and python
+Solving various tasks from codewars.com in javascript, python and CPP